Bambang Dwi Hartono

-Bambang Dwi Hartono (born 24 July 1961) is an Indonesian politician who is currently serving as a member of the People's Representative Council since 2019, representing the Java I electoral district.
+Bambang Dwi Hartono (born 24 July 1961) is an Indonesian politician who is currently serving as a member of the People's Representative Council since 2019, representing the East Java I electoral district.
 A member of the Indonesian Democratic Party of Struggle (PDI-P), he previously served as a representative in the East Java Regional People's Representative Council from 2014 until 2019, the Mayor of Surabaya between 2002 and 2010, and the Vice Mayor of Surabaya from 2000 until 2002 and again from 2010 until 2013.

 Early life and education

 Early life

 Bambang Dwi Hartono was born on 24 July 1961, in Tegalombo village, Pacitan Regency.

 Education

 He studied Mathematics at IKIP Semarang.

 Political career

 Early political career

 Bambang was active in politics, initially supporting the Indonesian Democratic Party (PDI).
 He was one of the PDI cadres who recognized Megawati Sukarnoputri as the party's chairman during the 27 July 1996 incident.
 He eventually left the PDI to join Megawati Sukarnoputri's new Indonesian Democratic Party of Struggle (PDI-P).